Behind the Scenes with The Offroad Adventure Show

 All up we spent 11 days travelling, 4wdriving and filming around Tassie.
 All of that equated to 45 minutes of TV footage....... not a typo....
 11 days for 45 minutes of footage!

 That's the abbreviated version of behind the scenes with the ORAS.
-It was a real experience that I am glad that I had the chance to opportunity to do.
+It was a real experience that I am glad that I had the opportunity to do.